Siterack/siterack-docs/docs/features.md

 To ensure the safety of your site, Siterack performs these updates by first running a backup of the entire site.
 Next, Siterack checks for any <a href="#exclude-packages">blacklisted</a> packages and excludes them from the updates.
 Siterack then proceeds to incrementally update each package (theme, plugin, or core) while scanning your site for any failures using our <a href="#a-i-error-detection">A.I.
 Error Detection</a> system.

 If Sitrack detects any problems, it immediately terminates the update process and attempts to restore your site using the most recent backup - i.e. the one made just a few minutes before.
-If this occurs, you will recieve an email or Slack alert to let you and your team know.
+If this occurs, you will receive an email or Slack alert to let you and your team know.

 > <img src="https://storage-siterack.sfo2.cdn.digitaloceanspaces.com/static/dashboard/img/illustrations/update_conflict.png" style="width: auto;"></img>

 #### Exclude Packages

-To allow for felxibilty, Siterack allows the user to determine which plugins to update and which to keep at their present configuration.
+To allow for flexibility, Siterack permits the user to determine which plugins to update and which to keep at their present configuration.
 To blacklist a plugin or theme, simply navigate to the site's Control Center, scroll to 'Plugins | Themes | Excluded' and click 'Exclude' under each package.

 > <img src="https://storage-siterack.sfo2.cdn.digitaloceanspaces.com/static/dashboard/img/illustrations/blacklist.png" style="width: 25rem;"></img>